Boating Safety Rules and Checklist

 If your boat has enclosed, interior spaces, ensure that they’re well ventilated before you depart.
 You should have at least one functioning carbon monoxide detector on board.
 If you smell fuel after running the engine, turn the engine off, and check for leaks.

 Battle the Bilge

 Check to make sure that your bilges are relatively clean and dry and free of spills and waste.
 Also, check to ensure that your pumps aren’t working excessively.

 Since you never know what situation you may encounter, it’s important to have your owner’s manual with you whenever your boat is in operation.
 Store it in a safe, dry place so that it will be there if and when you need it.

 Finally, Have Fun!

-If you’ve made safe boating a priority and have taken the time to prepare properly, you and your guests should have a safe and enjoyable trip!
+If you’ve made following boating safety rules a priority and have taken the time to prepare properly, you and your guests should have a safe and enjoyable trip!

 At OnlineOutboards.com, we want you and your friends to be safe and enjoy your time on the water.
 Beyond providing this Safe Boating Checklist, how can we help?
 Need a new outboard motor?
 Looking for parts or accessories?
 We’re here for you!